vaharoni/arpolytest/README.md

   5. Optionally, play with additional scenarios by running `bin/console`.

 ### UPDATE
-It is needed to override the `attachable_type=` method when the model might accept attributes from a form.
+We need to override the `attachable_type=` method when the model might accept attributes from a form.

-In such scenario, attachable_type and attachable_id are sent to the controller, which typically passes-through this data to the model.
+In such scenario, `attachable_type` and `attachable_id` are sent to the controller, which typically passes-through this data to the model.
 Without overriding `attachable_type=` the model will end up having `attachable_type` be one of the child classes `GuestPost` or `MemberPost`.